blockside/arduinomylog4/README.md

 * Optional: insert the code into crontab

-Now you can now insert the above code into crontab to fetch the temperature data json coming from Arduino and insert it automatically into blockchain.
-For example you will have an example log similar to this one:
+Now you can now insert the above code into crontab to fetch the temperature data json coming from remote json and insert it automatically into blockchain.
+For example my crontab log is like this one:
 ```shell
 #####################################
 🕑 2024-03-26 12:06:01 CET